 Is Running With a Weighted Vest Better Than With a Backpack?

 Yes, running with a weighted vest is better than with a backpack.
-Most backpacks are not designed to fit your body closely to avoid it bouncing around.
-A backpack is likely to start rubbing on your shoulders and back, which can become very painful.
+Most backpacks are not designed to fit your body closely, so it tends to bounce around.
+Also, a backpack is likely to start rubbing your shoulders and back, which can become very painful.

 Which Weighted Vest Is Best For Running?